cod182/ms4-trescars-2023/README.md

 - Open with GitHub Desktop
 - Download as Zip
 - You can now open the project in a IDE or host to a server
-- Alternativly you can follow the steps above to deploy the app on Heroku with postgres and AWS
+- Alternatively you can follow the steps above to deploy the app on Heroku with postgres and AWS
 - Your own values for each key will be needed
 # Credits